Sacramento Forearm Fracture Lawyer

 In a personal injury action against a healthcare provider for alleged professional negligence, a claimant must file a case within three years of the date of injury or one year after the forearm fracture was discovered, whichever happens first.
 This is by the California Code of Civil Procedure Section 340.5.

-Since different time limits may apply in personal injury suits, it is best to consult with an experienced forearm fracture lawyer.Contact a Sacramento Forearm Fracture Attorney Today
+Since different time limits may apply in personal injury suits, it is best to consult with an experienced forearm fracture lawyer.Free Case Evaluation with a Forearm Fracture Attorney

 No matter how safe you are, someone else’s negligence may cause you to suffer a fractured forearm in an accident.
 This may put you in debt from mounting medical bills and being out of work for days, weeks, or even months.